Kevin R. D. Shepherd

 Frank Visser

 Many readers were surprised when Visser soon afterwards became a critic of his subject.
 Other converging web critics such as Jeff Meyerhoff (author of an online book) also became noted for a resistance to Ken Wilber’s worldview, described as being too ambitious and lacking due supporting proofs.
 Wilber’s Quadrant Theory aroused opposition, claiming an “Everything” scope based on metaphysical doctrines and questionable deductions.
-Such counters are in evidence at the Visser site integralworld (formerly in support of the integral psychologist).
+Some counters are in evidence at the Visser site integralworld.
 Wilber has strongly denounced his critics as having failed to reach the spiritual “altitude” required for the perspectives under discussion.

 Wilber has the rare distinction of having his Collected Works available in a multi-volume edition.
 He has launched in America the Integral Institute, declaring elaborate objectives and an interdisciplinary scope.
-I am certainly not against the interdisciplinary ideal, having myself pursued a form of that ideal for thirty years.
-One of my objections relates to the issue of what can usefully be integrated.
+I am certainly not against the interdisciplinary ideal, having myself pursued a form of that ideal for forty years.
+However, an objection of mine relates to the issue of what can usefully be integrated.
 I am not an integralist, but an analytical commentator.

 My disagreement with the approach evolved by Ken Wilber has spotlighted, for example, the “new age workshop” issue.
 See Ken Wilber and Integralism (2009).
-Cf. Wilber, Integral Spirituality (Boston: Integral Books, 2007), pp. 201ff., referring to “Integral Life Practice workshops offered by Integral Institute.”
+Cf. Wilber, Integral Spirituality (Boston: Integral Books, 2007), pp. 201ff, referring to “Integral Life Practice workshops offered by Integral Institute.”
+Workshops are a standard feature of the commercial vogue for “human potential.”
+The Wilber version of new age is called integral spirituality, the title of a book he wrote.

-There is a basic disagreement about the viability of “integral” concepts in a “new age” format, however modified the latter might become (Ken Wilber is not typical of the “new age” by any means).
-A presentation in terms of spirituality invites strong analytical responses.
+A presentation in terms of workshops and proclaimed spirituality invites strong analytical responses.
 The claim to spirituality is a widespread contemporary problem.
-This does not mean that spirituality cannot exist; however, the claim is no proof of competence.
+This does not mean that spirituality cannot exist; however, the claim is no proof of authenticity or competence.

 Adi Da Samraj

-Many contemporary confusions relate to the subject known as “perennial philosophy.”
-This became popular in the 1960s and later, though seldom attended by a due sense of perspective.
-Adi Da Samraj made some strong overtures in this direction, which critics have found unconvincing, despite the trappings of “crazy wisdom” that supposedly proved legitimacy.
+Many contemporary confusions relate to the subject known as “perennial philosophy,” which became popular in the 1960s and later.
+Adi Da Samraj made some strong overtures in this direction, which critics found unconvincing, despite the trappings of “crazy wisdom” that supposedly proved legitimacy.

-Wilber was for long a promoter of perenniality; he has since opted for a “post-metaphysical” exegesis.
-Some ask why the fantasised subject of “perennial philosophy” has thrived in contemporary alternativism, where so much academic literature on the history of religion is ignored.
+For long a promoter of perenniality, Wilber eventually opted for a “post-metaphysical” exegesis.
+The fantasised subject of “perennial philosophy” has thrived in contemporary alternativism.
+Archaeology was obscured in Wilber’s book Up from Eden.
+Much academic literature on the history of religion is ignored by new age fads that look ridiculous, in view of omissions clearly discernible.
 This has been one of my own complaints.
-My citizen presentation has quite frequently resorted to scholastic literature, which can supply information too often overlooked.
+My citizen presentation has quite frequently resorted to scholarly and scientific literature, which can supply information too often overlooked.

 Ken Wilber is unusual for having defined his intellectual career in terms of successive phases.
 He has enumerated Wilber-1, Wilber-2, and so on.
 Wilber-5, concurrent with “integral post-metaphysics,” expanded his controversial Quadrant Theory, declaredly comprehensive.
 He affirms: “The Integral Approach involves the cultivation of body, mind, and spirit in self, culture, and nature” (Wilber, Integral Spirituality, 2007, p.
 26).